Ancocodet/wp-umami/readme.txt

 == Upgrade Notice ==

 = 0.7.0 =
-This release increases the minimum php version to 7.4.
+This release increases the minimum php version to 7.4 as a preperation for the 1.0.

 = 0.6.1 =
 This release fixes an issue with the update from 0.5.0 to 0.6.0.
 The update process should now work as expected.